Arkansas is known as the Land of Opportunity. Many people from Arkansas have taken advantage of that opportunity on their way to fame and fortune.

 Other successful entrepreneurs include Don Tyson, CEO of Tyson Foods, the largest poultry processor in the country, and J.B.
 Hunt, founder of the largest truck carrier in North America.

 Many other famous people have been spawned in Arkansas.
-A partial list includes Gen. Douglas MacArthur (soldier), Alan Ladd (actor), John Grisham (novelist), Paul "Bear" Bryant (football coach), Dizzy Dean (baseball player), Mark Martin (racecar driver), Helen Gurley Brown (publisher) and Gennifer Flowers (concubine).
+A partial list includes Gen. Douglas MacArthur (soldier), Alan Ladd (actor), John Grishman (novelist), Paul "Bear" Bryant (football coach), Dizzy Dean (baseball player), Mark Martin (racecar driver), Helen Gurley Brown (publisher) and Jennifer Flowers (concubine).

-By the way, the 42nd president of the United States was from Arkansas.
+By the way, the forty-second President of the United States was from Arkansas.
 He spent eight years either feeling your pain or giving you a pain, depending on your level of gullibility.
-He now resides in New York with his wife Hillary where he has recently finished writing his memoirs.
+He now resides elsewhere with his wife Hillary, where he is currently writing his memoirs.
 Some pains never seem to go away.

 There's also a long list of people from Arkansas who remain unknown to the general public, but their contributions to humanity have forever changed the course of human events.